 Explore San Francisco's more affluent side with a jaunt around Alamo Square.
 The neighborhood's hilltop park looks over much of the city, and don't forget its "painted ladies!"

-These extravagant Victorian rowhouses survived the 1906 San Francisco earthquake and fire.
+The Painted Ladies are extravagant Victorian rowhouses which survived the 1906 San Francisco earthquake and fire.
 It's astonishing to think so much of the city once looked this way!

 How many days?